Anonymous Console Data

 First, know that once an account is set up to be anonymized, this cannot be reversed in the future.
 If you are a current customer with existing data in your account, you will lose all of this data upon anonymizing your console.

 If you would like to continue with anonymizing your console data, you can submit a support ticket and one of our support team members will be able to assist you with your request.

-One thing we will need to ask you is the minimum group size that can be phished or vished in your organization.
+One thing we will need to ask you is the minimum group size that can be phished in your organization.
 This will prevent you from testing user groups that are too small to truly obscure your results.
 This group size cannot be altered in the future once set.